Methods of Refacing Cabinets

 - Additional Cabinets, Shelves and Storage – “Take it to the ceiling!” add decorative upper cabinets on top of your existing cabinets to maximize storage and add a custom look

-We only use the highest quality products to reface kitchen cabinets, real wood veneers and Grade A cut lumber.
+As you have read above, we only use the highest quality products to reface kitchen cabinets.
+In addition, our install teams consists of master craftsmen that specialize in custom woodworking and cabinetry.
 We use name brand adhesives and finishes that rate much higher in quality and durability than the industry standards.
-Refacing at its finest means all of this plus custom finishes created here in Scottsdale, Arizona to meet whatever design needs you can dream up.
+Better Than New Kitchens is refacing at its finest!

 How to Get Started